zzyyfff/dko-challenges-1/lib/hints.md

 ### Most interview problems involve using objects or sorting!

 ## challenge-1
-### can pass all the test by modifying 3 lines of code on lines 21, 23, 28
-### involves sorting
-### involves chaining array iteration methods
+### there are maybe 2 or 3 bugs

 ## challenge-2
-### I have no idea I just made it up I dont even have an answer for it
+### I have no idea I saw it somewhere before and don't exactly have an answer for it

 ## challenge-3
-### can be solved with sorting for better time complexity
+### I'm not sure what to say, it's pretty straight forward